KnoxMed/policies/source/sections/11-incident_response_policy.md

 The incident response process addresses:

-* Continuous monitoring of threats through intrusion detection systems (IDS) and other monitoring applications;
 * Establishment of an information security incident response team;
 * Establishment of procedures to respond to media inquiries;
 * Establishment of clear procedures for identifying, responding, assessing, analyzing, and follow-up of information security incidents;